-The mission of the organizations is to champion and expand constitutional and other fundamental rights and to pursue racial, economic, gender, and social equity for all Ohioans using all the tools of integrated advocacy without political partisanship; to fight in both principle and practice for the best ideals of fairness, freedom, and justice; and to advance our mission through an anti-racist, intersectional lens with determination, agility, practicality, and hope.
-The Organizations are affiliates of the national American Civil Liberties Union Foundation and American Civil Liberties Union.
+The mission of the organizations is to champion and expand constitutional and other fundamental rights and to pursue racial, economic, gender, and social equity for all Ohioans using all the tools of integrated advocacy without political partisanship; to fight in both principle and practice for the best ideals of fairness, freedom, and justice; and to advance the mission through an anti-racist, intersectional lens with determination, agility, practicality, and hope.
+The Organizations are affiliates of the national American Civil Liberties Union.
 Revenue is shared between the national organizations and their affiliates according to rules and formulas established to benefit the organizations involved.